theedgy/cc-post/POST.md

 }, [teams, status]);
 ```

 So when our component is in `loading` state it will also return because we know that calling api is in progress.
-Whenever it responded with success we can change a status of our app and our effect will anyway not fire anymore as the teams just appeared and another conditional is returning it.
+Whenever it respond with success we can change a status of our app and our effect will not fire anymore as the teams just appeared, so another conditional is returning it.
 Just do not forget to update your effect dependencies on this `status` to avoid any issues with state refreshing.

-Please just have in mind that simple solution works ok for small projects like ours, but when you plan to write something bigger and you will have more places depended on this API call then i would suggest to write additional `action` and `reducer` to keep state of this part with it's data in place in global store, so every component waiting for that data can display their loaders or anything for user information that he's waiting for some process.
+Please just have in mind that simple solution works good for small projects like ours.
+When you plan to write something more complex with many places depended on this API request, then I would suggest to write additional `action` and `reducer` to keep state of this part as separated place in global store.
+Thanks to this, every component waiting for that data can display loaders, errors or anything for user information that something is currently processing.

-Second component which will also connect to our API to handle data is **Statistics**.
-To display current team information we will save a `current` value in our store and if assigned to this ID team object has a stats saved.
-If no we have to call API for that information and store them to later use in this team object:
+Second component which will also connect to our API and handle data is **Statistics**.
+To display current team information we will save a `current` value in our store.
+To get it we check if there is a team object stored with same ID value as our `current`.
+Then if we find it, we need to check if that object has a `stats`.
+If no, we have to call API for that information and store them in this team object to later use :

 ```javascript
 const [status, setStatus] = useState('idle');